kai687/sphinxawesome-theme/docs/how-to/use.md

 html_theme = "sphinxawesome_theme"
 ```

-If you install and load the theme as a Python package, the extension
-`sphinxawesome.sampdirective` as well as all internal extensions are installed and
-loaded automatically.

 ## Load the theme from a local directory

 If you want to make many changes to the theme, you can also skip the packaging.